Prayer of the Heart

 IV.
 The Culture of Prayer

-Ironically, the solution is right where the problem is: the empty space in the heart.
-Nowhere but here will we find the antidote to our angst and the dryness of our workdays.
-If we would only take a little time each morning and evening to enter the Heart through prayer, it might be "the little leaven that raises the whole loaf."
-Renew your world by renewing your Heart!
+Ironically, the solution lies right where the problem is: the empty space in the Heart.
+Nowhere but here will we find the antidote to our angst.
+If we would only take a little time each morning and evening to enter the Heart through a breath of prayer, it might be "the little leaven that raises the whole loaf."You can renew your world by renewing your Heart.

 This prayer is not a flight from darkness: it embraces darkness.
 Not a flight from emptiness: it embraces emptiness.
 Prayer of the Heart accepts our inner emptiness as sacred ground.
 When we embrace emptiness, we become the vast space of compassion.
 When we embrace darkness, we hear the silence say, "Let there be light!"